Camerata Academica of the Antipodes

 Camerata Academica of the Antipodes is an Australian chamber orchestra and vocal ensemble formed in 2014.
 It was founded by three Coward siblings, Imogen, Taliésin and Leon, who are all multi-instrumentalists and composers, together with various friends.
-Their main genre is the Baroque music of Vivaldi, Handel and Corell but includes other eras and styles, and their own compositions.
+Their main genre is the Baroque music of Vivaldi, Handel and Corelli but includes other eras and styles, and their own compositions.

 Background

 The Coward siblings, Imogen, Taliésin and Leon were home-schooled by their parents up to university level.
 Their mother, Ann Coward, is of Greek-Australian descent and they attended St George Greek Orthodox Church, Rose Bay.
 Each sibling has completed a PhD in musicology.